OpenEvalProject/evals/manuscripts/elife-90755/v1/manuscript.md

 25 mm coverslips that had already been unroofed were mounted onto Quick Exchange Platform with a RC-40LP chamber (Warner; Hollistan MA) on the microscope stage.
 All solutions were applied directly to the chamber with a pipette.
 1 mL x 5 was added for all washes to ensure complete washout of the chamber.
 TETAC, C18, DTT and EDTA were added in the amounts noted in the following sections.

-## Labeling with C18-NTA
+### Labeling with C18-NTA

 C18-NTA (N2,N2-bis(carboxymethyl)-N6-(1-oxooctadecyl)-l-lysine) was made into individual 10 mM stocks in DMSO and stored at –20 °C. C18-NTA was diluted to 10 μM in Stabilization Buffer Tris (SBT) for tmFRET experiments.
 Individual aliquots were freshly thawed for each experiment and freeze/thaw cycles were avoided.

 A typical memFRET experiment followed these steps.
 Cells were unroofed as described in unroofing section.
 Coverslip was searched using mCitrine to look for unroofed cells expressing rASIC-TAG and these cells were marked using the Stage Navigator position finder in cellSens software (Olympus; Shinjuku, Japan).
 Initial images were taken at either pH 8 or pH 6.
 Solution is removed and 1 mL of 10 μM C18-NTA is added for 5 min x2.
 C18-NTA was removed, and coverslip was washed 5 x with SBT.
 1 mL of 11 μM CoSO4 was added for 1 min x2.
 Coverslip was washed 5 x with SBT at intended pH prior to taking the FRET image to remove any unbound or loosely bounded cobalt.
 FRET image was taken in appropriate pH SBT.
 One mL 10 mM EDTA was added for 1–2 min and removed.
 Coverslip was washed 5 x with SBT at intended pH and the final image was taken in appropriate pH SBT.

-## Labeling with Cu2+-TETAC
+### Labeling with Cu2+-TETAC

 TETAC was made into individual 100 mM stocks in DMSO and stored at –20 °C. For tmFRET experiments, 1 μL TETAC stock and 1 μL of 110 mM CuSO4 were mixed together and incubated for 1 min.
 The solution turned a deep blue, indicating that the Cu2+ was bound to the TETAC cyclen ring.
 This mixture was diluted to 1 mM TETAC and 1.1 mM CuSO4 by adding 98 μL of SBT.
 This solution was then brought up to 10 mL so that the Cu2+-TETAC was used at a final concentration of 10 μM.
 There is a 10% over-abundance of Cu2+ to ensure saturation of the TETAC.
 Individual aliquots were freshly thawed for each experiment and freeze/thaw cycles were avoided.

 A typical ACCuRET experiment followed the ensuing steps.
 Cells were unroofed as described in unroofing section.
 Coverslip was searched using mCitrine to look for unroofed cells expressing rASIC-TAG and these cells were marked using the Stage Navigator position finder in cellSens software (Olympus; Shinjuku, Japan).
 Initial image was taken with either pH 8 or pH 6 SBT.
 Solution is removed and 1 mL of pre-reacted 10 μM Cu2+-TETAC was applied for 1 min x2.
 Coverslip was washed 5 x with SBT at intended pH prior to taking the FRET image to remove any unreacted Cu2+-TETAC.
 FRET image was taken in intended pH SBT.
 1 mL 1 mM DTT was added for 1–2 min and removed.
 Coverslip was washed 5 x with SBT at intended pH and the final image was taken in intended pH SBT.

-## Image analysis
+### Image analysis

 Images were analyzed using ImageJ (National Institutes of Health; Bethesda, MD; Schneider et al., 2012).
 Regions of interest (ROI) were selected by thresholding the image based on the mCitrine channel and using the wand tool to automatically select the cell perimeter.
 Regions of the cell that were not unroofed were omitted from the selected ROI.
 For each cell, a nearby background region containing no cell or debris was selected.
 The mean gray value of the background ROI was subtracted from the mean gray value of the ROI for the corresponding cell.
 Photobleaching was measured by performing mock experiments at multiple TAG positions where no metal was added but washes and time between imaged remained the same at both pH 8 and pH 6.
 L-ANAP fluorescence was normalized to the first image.
 The normalized L-ANAP fluorescence of the second images, which represents the FRET image, were averaged together across multiple images and multiple experiments.
-We report our FRET as FRET efficiency (E) and correct the ANAP fluorescence for bleaching at pH 8 and pH 6 using the following equation:(2)E=1-FFRETFbleach
+We report our FRET as FRET efficiency (E) and correct the ANAP fluorescence for bleaching at pH 8 and pH 6 using the following equation:

+$$
+E=1-\frac{F_{FRET}}{F_{bleach}}
+$$

 We confirmed there were no significant additional sources of energy transfer (mCitrine quenching, solution quenching etc) by performing the tmFRET experiments with zinc rather than copper and cobalt.
 Zinc has been shown to be coordinated by TETAC and NTA and does not measurably absorb light (Lacerda et al., 2007).
 We chose to not adjust the data to account for this nonspecific quenching because the measurements showed there was no notable additional quenching, however, do include these measurements on our FRET graphs (Figures 6A and 8D).

-## Spectrophotometry/fluorometry measurements
+### Spectrophotometry/fluorometry measurements

 Absorption measurements for Cu2+, Co2+, Zn2+ free in solution, as well as bound to either TETAC or C18-NTA were made using a NanoDrop Onec (ThermoFisher Scientific; Waltham, MA).
 The absorption spectra of 2 mM Cu2+-TETAC and 2 mM Co2+-C18-NTA were measured in both pH 6 and pH 8 SBT.
 Measurements were repeated at least three times and the data were averaged together.
 The extinction coefficient was calculated using the averaged absorbances.

 In order to most closely mimic L-ANAP being incorporated into the protein backbone, we reacted L-ANAP with amine reactive agarose beads according to manufacturer’s protocol.
 (ThermoFisher).
 We then measured L-ANAP spectra at pH 8 and pH 6 using an IsoPlane 160 (Princeton Instruments, Trenton, NJ) attached to our same microscope configuration from our tmFRET experiments.

-## Distance calculations for ACCuRET
+### Distance calculations for ACCuRET

 The R0 for L-ANAP with Cu2+-TETAC was calculated using the following equation.
 The R0 describes the distance that predicts 50% energy transfer between the donor and acceptor.
-We calculate two different R0 values for our two pH conditions (Cu2+-TETAC pH 8, Cu2+-TETAC pH 6):(3)R0=C(JQη-4κ2)6
+We calculate two different R0 values for our two pH conditions (Cu2+-TETAC pH 8, Cu2+-TETAC pH 6):

+$$
+R_{0}=C\sqrt[6]{(JQη^{-4}κ^{2})}
+$$

 C is a scaling factor, J is the normalized spectral overlap of ANAP emission at pH 8 or pH 6 with either Cu2+-TETAC pH 8 or Cu2+-TETAC pH 6, Q is the quantum yield of L-ANAP, n is the index of refraction, which is 1.33 here, and κ2 is the orientation factor which we assumed to be 2/3 based on the assumption of dynamic isotropic orientation.
 For Q, we use 0.22 based on previous determination of L-ANAP quantum yield in SBT (Zagotta et al., 2016).
-Distances for each TAG position relative to the plasma membrane or to the singular cysteine in the CTD was calculated using the Förster equation:(4)r= R01E-16
+Distances for each TAG position relative to the plasma membrane or to the singular cysteine in the CTD was calculated using the Förster equation:

+$$
+r= R_{0}\sqrt[6]{\frac{1}{E}-1}
+$$

-## Distance calculations for memFRET
+### Distance calculations for memFRET

 To determine the distances for our memFRET approach, we needed to determine the relationship between distance and FRET efficiency using the theoretical dependence of FRET efficiency on closes approach distance.
 To do this, we used a previously published approach (Gordon et al., 2016) which was based on Förster’s distance-dependent model of energy transfer (Förster, 1949) as described for the FRET pair rhodamine B and Co2+.
 To do this, we calculated the R0 for ANAP and Co2+-C18-NTA (See below for values) again using 0.22 for the quantum yield, 2/3 for κ, and a refraction index of 1.33.
 The density of Co2+-C18-NTA in the membrane was assumed to be ~0.002 molecules/ Å2.
 This assumption came from two sources.
 First, this value was previously determined by measuring the quenching of rhodamine B in the membrane by the same Co2+-C18-NTA (Gordon et al., 2016).
 We confirmed this result by repeating the same experiment and arrived at the same density of Co2+-C18-NTA in the membrane (data not shown).

 R0 values calculated for ACCuRET and memFRET were:

-## Statistics
+### Statistics

 Data for tmFRET experiments are expressed as mean ± SEM of n independent unroofed cells.
 Statistical tests were performed in GraphPad Prism version 9.3.1 for Windows (GraphPad Software; San Diego, CA).
 Significance was determined using two-way ANOVA with a Tukey’s post-hoc test for multiple comparisons unless otherwise noted.
 Significance levels: ns indicates p>0.05, * indicates p≤0.05, ** indicates p≤0.01, *** indicates p≤0.001, **** indicates p≤0.0001. p-Values are all reported in the Source Data files associated with each figure.
 All replicates in this study are biological replicates.
 All data generated or analyzed are included in the figures.